Diya050/meeting/README.md

 ![meeting4](https://github.com/Diya050/meeting/assets/124448340/b8c5e007-1cd0-4440-a9a0-6ffd569ab847)

 - You could see your Meeting Progress on website, by clicking on `See on website` in the panel on the left side.
+Remember that only the meeting to which you have made the changes last would be viewed to all on the website.

 ![Screenshot from 2023-10-07 20-12-36](https://github.com/Diya050/meeting/assets/124448340/9e53c4a1-1ebe-4bb1-9ddf-150c44cebac0)